databricks/koalas/docs/source/user_guide/types.rst

 When converting a Koalas DataFrame from/to PySpark DataFrame, the data types are automatically casted to the appropriate type.

-The example below shows how types are casted from PySpark DataFrame to Koalas DataFrame.
+The example below shows how data types are casted from PySpark DataFrame to Koalas DataFrame.

 .. code-block:: python